AnthonyGarry/Portfolio/README.md

 --TODO--

-Finish translation of English side

 Since when does the page jump back up on navbar opening and why ? -- Don't really care

-Fix Halgand Image on Phone -- To be checked
+Fix Halgand Image on Phone -- In progress

 --DONE--